John Cantiloe Joy and William Joy: Work in London, Portsmouth and Chichester

 William Joy travelled to London in 1829, armed with letters of introduction provided by Captain Manby.
 He was introduced to Rear-Admiral Sir Charles Cunningham and Captain Edward Pelham Brenton, and received commissions from both men.
-A letter from Captain Manby to Dawson Turner reveals that Cunningham promised his support for Joy, and that in Manby's opinion, "Joy is now well on the road to fame and fortune, and will do honour not only to his native town but also to his country".
+A letter from Captain Manby to Dawson Turner reveals that Cunningham promised his support for Joy, and that in Manby's opinion, "Joy is now well on the road to fame and fortune, and will do honour not only to his native town but also to his country."
 By November 1830 John had joined his brother, after which Manby's role as their mentor and patron came to an end.
 With the assistance of the Earl of Abergavenny, they were able to obtain work, and were for a period employed as artists by a Mr. Pearce of Conduit Street.

 In 1832 the Joys moved to Portsmouth, to depict the port's various fishing boats for the British Government, and to improve their prospects.
 No information about their work done there has emerged: neither of the Joys appear on the Navy Lists as government employees, or in the Imperial Calendars or the Naval Indexes and Digests, unlike other artists such as J.C.
 Sketchy, recorded as the Professor of Drawing at the Royal Naval College at Portsmouth from 1811 to 1836.

-They then worked in Chichester, before returning to live in London.
+The brothers then worked in Chichester, before returning to live in London.
 They were listed together under the 'Professors and Teachers' section for the town in Pigot's Sussex Directory 1832–4, when they were living in Summerstown.
 William Joy's last exhibited picture was at the British Institution, in 1845, when he was recorded as living in the town.
 In London, John Joy was involved with producing illustrations for a history of the Tower of London.